slowernews/wisdom-tldr/README.md

 There is no coming to consciousness without pain.
 People will do anything, no matter how absurd, in order to avoid facing their own Soul.

 you'll never have fear of loss when you give more value to lessons than successes.

+behaviours are driven by fear. to change behaviours focus on fear, not on the behaviour itself.
 -->